Basic Custom Surveys

-Acentric’s custom survey service includes: questionnaire design and programming in Acentric’s own survey tool, questionnaire hosting, provision of survey participants (panelists) where needed, sample weighting calculations for representation and basic analysis and reporting (delivered in a PowerPoint file).
+Acentric’s Basic Custom Surveys include: questionnaire design and programming in Acentric’s own survey tool, questionnaire hosting, provision of survey participants (panelists) where needed, sample weighting calculations for representation and basic analysis and reporting (delivered in a PowerPoint file).

 Based on the questionnaire text you provide, a questionnaire is programmed into an online survey tool on your behalf.
 Some of the features of this process, that are often not available on popular platforms are described below.